tom-seddon/b2/doc/Debug-version.md

 * `Immediate` - recording will start straight away
 * `Return` - recording will start once the
   Return key is pressed
-* `Instruction` - recording will start once the PC is equal to the given address.
+* `Execute $xxxx` - recording will start once the PC is equal to the given address.
+Note that this currently goes only by address - address prefixes aren't supported
+* `Write $xxxx` - recording will start when the given address is written to.
+Writes to any address can be trapped, even if that write has no effect, e.g., because the area is ROM.
 Note that this currently goes only by address - address prefixes aren't supported

 Once the trace starts, you can always click `Stop` to end it, but there are additional options for the trace end condition: